bparanj/crystal/electronics/experiments/queue/current-source-paradox.md

    - With the resistor limiting the current, both LEDs should light up steadily despite the unregulated nature of the battery.
    - Measure the current across the LEDs.
 It should remain relatively stable, as the resistor absorbs any minor fluctuations in battery output.

-3. Explanation:
-   - The unregulated 9V battery, paired with a current-limiting resistor, acts as a stable current source for the LEDs because the resistor stabilizes the current by dropping voltage accordingly.
+ The unregulated 9V battery, paired with a current-limiting resistor, acts as a stable current source for the LEDs because the resistor stabilizes the current by dropping voltage accordingly.
 This demonstrates a "bad" current source acting as a good one in a low-power, steady-load scenario.

-### Summary:

 - Experiment 1 demonstrates a good current source acting poorly with a capacitive load.
 - Experiment 2 shows a bad current source acting well when stabilized by a resistor for low-power LEDs.